The Euphonium Collective

 The music gently subsides and the main theme (heard briefly in the opening phrase) is heard in full (moderato con espressivo), and developed in various keys.

-The Angel's Song A new arrangement for Euphonium & wind band (October 2006)
+The Angel's Song for Euphonium & wind band (October 2006)

-This traditional tune is now featured as an expressive solo with light variations, for euphonium & winds, just in time for Christmas!
+This traditional tune is now featured as an expressive solo with light variations, for euphonium & winds for Christmas!

 Also available for tenor horn, baritone or euphonium and brass band.